Organisation grants

 Project design

-We strongly encourage organisations to ensure women’s voices and gender equity is built into the organisations thinking, when applying for this grant program.
+We strongly encourage organisations to ensure gender equity, lived experience and inclusive practice are embedded in their thinking when applying for this grant program.
 To guide the development of your project, consider the following design questions:

-- Does it recognise the individual and unique attributes, abilities and needs of women of all backgrounds at different stages of life?
+- Does it recognise the individual and unique attributes, abilities and needs of women and girls of all backgrounds at different stages of life?

-- How are you accounting for the diverse and intersectional needs of women?
+- How are you accounting for the diverse and intersectional needs and experiences of women and girls

-- Does it drive sustained change and impact?
+- Does it drive sustained, meaningful change and impact?

 - Positive Duty | Preventing Workplace Sexual Harassment, opens in a new tab Positive Duty 7-Standards